KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-BluetoothDevices by timodejong95](https://github.com/timodejong95/MMM-BluetoothDevices)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `nodejs.yml`: Replace it with v4.
-1. Warning: No LICENSE file.
+2. Warning: No LICENSE file.
-2. Recommendation: Replace eslintrc by new flat config.
+3. Recommendation: Replace eslintrc by new flat config.
-3. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-BME280 by awitwicki](https://github.com/awitwicki/MMM-BME280)